theCodingFarmer/messageGenerator/README.md

-# Mixed Messages - Character Overview Generator
+# Mixed Messages - Character Generator

 ## Description
 This project creates a character overview by randomly selecting a character, ability, and catch phrase.
 Then puts all the parts together into a message.